Manage My Professional Brand

 Oftentimes we'll hear people say the work they did wasn't measurable.
 Everything is measurable.
 Now that said, not everything needs to be talked about in a measurable way, but everything is measurable.
 The act of showing that you were able to talk about it in empirical ways helps you stand out from the crowd.

-Here’s an example of what not to do as a resume achievement:
+Here’s an example of what not to add as a resume bullet point:

 • Worked with the tech team to increase web traffic